git4humans/git4humans/README.md

 ### Creating a Git Repository in a New Directory

 You may use `g new` command to create a Git repository in a new directory.
-For example, if you want to create a Git repository in a directory `MyProject`, you can use the command as follow:
+For example, if you want to create a Git repository in a new `MyProject` directory, you can use the command as follow:

 ```shell
 g new MyProject
 ```

-***Git for Humans** will create the `MyProject` directory for you by utilizing the `mkdir` command, and then initialize a Git repository using `git init`.
-Lastly, it will also add an empty `.gitignore` file into your new `MyProject` directory.
+**Git for Humans** will create `MyProject` directory for you by utilizing the `mkdir` command, and then initialize a Git repository using `git init`.
+Lastly, it will add an empty `.gitignore` file into your new `MyProject` directory.

 ### Creating a Git Repository in an Existing Directory